mcdonnellb/Boggle-online/README.md

 * Tested in both my local terminal and the Code Institute Heroku Terminal to ensure testing is thorough.

 ## Error Log
-The below  are issues I encountered over the course of this Python program development:
+The below  are issues I encountered over the course of this Python computer program development:

 *
 *